Abhishekv501/Network-Automations/README.md

 # Network-Automations

-This repository contains Ansible playbook for the following standard changes
+This repository contains Ansible playbook for the Network standard changes

 Adding VLAN.yml - Cisco - Adding VLAN to access Switch